Carltona doctrine: The judgment in Carltona

 Faced with the requisition of their factory by the wartime government, the factory owners raised a judicial review action to challenge the legality of the requisition order.
 The order had been made under the auspices of the Defence (General) Regulations 1939, which authorised the Commissioners of Works to requisition such land as they deemed necessary in the national interest.
-The Regulations specified that the Commissioner's powers were exercisable by, inter alia the Minister of Works and Planning.
+The regulations specified that the Commissioners' powers were exercisable by, inter alia, the Minister of Works and Planning.
 The factory owners sought to argue that the requisition was invalid because the order had not in fact been signed by the minister, but by an official within the Ministry of Works and Planning.
 In rejecting this contention, the Master of the Rolls, Lord Greene, acknowledged the realities of government in the 20th century:

-This statement of the way government operates has only become more true in recent decades as increased state interventionism and juridification have produced a rapid growth in the use of delegated legislation.
-Clearly, confronted with this reality, it would have been preposterous for the court to construe the wording of the Regulations so narrowly that only the minister, in person, could exercise the powers.
-Thus Lord Greene explained that, "Constitutionally, the decision of such an official is, of course, the decision of the minister."
+This statement of the way government operates has become more true in recent decades, as increased state interventionism and juridification have produced a rapid growth in the use of delegated legislation.
+Confronted with this reality, the court considered that it would have been preposterous to construe the wording of the Regulations so narrowly that only the minister, in person, could exercise the powers.
+Thus, Lord Greene explained that "Constitutionally, the decision of such an official is, of course, the decision of the minister."

-The essence of the Carltona doctrine, therefore, lies in the elision of the identity of departmental officials with the relevant minister.
-It is not the case that the minister has delegated his decision-making power to a subordinate and therefore the doctrine achieves consistency with the principle that Parliament's delegatees have, unless specifically provided by statute, no power to delegate (delegatus non potest delegare).
+The essence of the Carltona doctrine, therefore, lies in treating the actions of departmental officials as having been taken by the relevant minister.
+It is not the case that the minister has delegated his decision-making power to a subordinate, and therefore the doctrine achieves consistency with the principle that Parliament's delegates have, unless specifically provided by statute, no power to delegate (delegatus non potest delegare).

 Lord Greene proceeded to reconcile this with the doctrine of parliamentary accountability on the basis that:

 Scope of the rule

 Despite suggestions to the contrary by some academic commentators, it seems that there is no restriction on the applicability of the doctrine on account of the nature of the power being wielded.
-In HMA v.
-Copeland it was opined, by the highest criminal court in Scotland that: "... there is no obligation on the minister to exercise his powers personally even when those powers involve a serious invasion of the freedom or property rights of the subject".
-However, in some instances, Parliament has chosen to statutorily override this position by providing that the relevant minister must exercise the power in person.
+In HMA v Copeland it was held by the highest criminal court in Scotland, the High Court of Justiciary, that "there is no obligation on the minister to exercise his powers personally even when those powers involve a serious invasion of the freedom or property rights of the subject".
+However, in some instances, Parliament has chosen to override this position by expressly providing in statute that the relevant minister must exercise the power in person.